-Important: if you hear incorrect.
-Bad or corrupt MSX-Audio and/or MSX-Music sound, ensure that you did not mistakenly configure these devices to sound into same channel(s) when application expects them to sound into different channels.
-Superposition of MSX-Audio and MSX-Music may really sound bad if software is not specifically designed for it.
+Important: if you hear incorrect, bad or corrupt MSX-Audio and/or MSX-Music sound, ensure that you did not mistakenly configure these devices to sound into same channel(s) when application expects them to sound into different channels.
+Superposition of MSX-Audio and MSX-Music may sound really bad if software is not specifically designed for it.